 Is there an application deadline?

-Yes, the deadline to submit applications is January 15, and we strongly encourage students to submit their materials by this date.
-However, supplemental materials received after January 15 will still be reviewed.
+Yes, the deadline to submit applications is December 15, and we strongly encourage students to submit their materials by this date.
+Applications after this date might be accepted.
+Late applicants should contact Ms. Susie Marshall (email address: firstname.lastname@example.org) to inquire about a possible submission.

 Do you accept students for admission in the spring semester?